top of page

 The sequence of spaces in the new library is articulated by modular and movable furniture that can be reconfigured easily to produce the client’s desired new uses.

-This project is part of a transformative series of APT school libraries that are expanding their educational purposes by rebuilding communities through culture.
+This project is part of Atelier Pagnamenta Torriani’s architectural acupuncture interventions in NYC: a transformative series of public school libraries that are expanding their educational purpose by rebuilding communities through culture.

 bottom of page